roullli/Rightware_Assignment/README.md

 In order to run this locally first you need to pull this repository as follow:

-**NOTE:** You need to have installed Docker, Vagrant, and Ansible before hand on you working environment
+**NOTE:** You need to have installed Docker, Vagrant, and Ansible beforehand on your working environment

 ```
 mkdir exercise